 - Are they using outdated software?

-Reinforce Users with Rewards, Not Penalties
+Reinforce App Usage with Rewards, Not Penalties

 - Gamification: Leaderboards, badges, or progress bars.